timdiels/varbio/README.rst

-varbio (various bioinformatics) is a bioinformatics utility library, not recommended for public use due to frequent major releases without backports.
+varbio (various bioinformatics) is a library of functions shared by MORPH and CoExpNetViz, in all likelihood you wouldn't want to use it for anything else, though you are free to do so (under the terms of the license) but there is no guarantee of API stability.

 Links
 =====